 Supplementary material can also include optional cover letters; these are primarily used to communicate information about special circumstances of a paper or resubmission of a previously rejected paper.

 The submission of code, data, or other supplementary material increasing the scrutinizability of a work is encouraged.
 Authors are urged to make salient parameter settings of pertinent algorithms available and ideally obtain their results using open source data.
 If specific datasets are employed, we ask that a version of these be made available where possible.

 Whilst most reviewers take supplementary material into account when conducting their reviews, the authors should ensure that their submission stands on its own even without this extra material.

 The IEEE CSR 2021 conference and all workshops follow the same review processes, which are facilitated by the IEEE CSR conference management system.
 More precisely, all papers will undergo a rigorous (single-blind) peer review process involving at least three reviewers with high expertise in the field.
 All submissions will be treated as confidential communications during their review, and thus submission does not constitute public disclosure of any ideas therein.

-All the decisions obtained via the review process are either (conditional) acceptances or rejections; the conditionally accepted papers come with requirements for their final acceptance.
-Effectively addressing these requirements in the final submission of a paper is essential, and is the authors’ responsibility to adequately document in a response letter how the reviewers’ feedback was addressed.
+All the decisions obtained via the review process are either (conditional) acceptances or rejections; the conditionally accepted papers are those with an overall review score less than or equal to 4 (marginal tend to accept) and come with requirements for their final acceptance.
+Effectively addressing these requirements in the final submission of a paper is essential, and is the authors’ responsibility to adequately document in a response letter how the reviewers’ feedback was adequately addressed.
 Such responses will be at the disposal of the reviewers.